jwodder/versioningit/docs/index.rst

   customized using either functions defined alongside one's project code or via publicly-distributed entry points

-- Can alternatively be used as a library for use in ``setup.py`` or the like, in case you don't want to or can't configure it via ``pyproject.toml``
+- Can alternatively be used as a library for use in :file:`setup.py` or the like, in case you don't want to or can't configure it via :file:`pyproject.toml`

 - The only thing it does is calculate your version and optionally write it to a file; there's no overriding of your sdist contents based on what's in your